 In addition to simulated data, real-world data traces are also used to increase the credibility of our experiment.
 The task data comes from the Alibaba Cluster Trace [51], which is collected from a large production cluster.
 After deleting missing values, filtering unreasonable values, and other preprocessing, 156,456 tasks are retained.
-The average CPU and memory of the task are 3.93 cores and 4.21GB, respectively, and the arrival times of the tasks are randomly generated.
-The container data is crawled from DockerHub [52], including 155 of the most commonly used images, with image sizes ranging from 1.84MB to 2.03GB.
-This article has been accepted for publication in IEEE Transactions on Services Computing.
-This is the author's version which has not been fully edited and content may change prior to final publication.
-Citation information: DOI 10.1109/TSC.2024.3394689
+The average CPU and memory of the task are 3.93 cores and 4.21 GB, respectively, and the arrival times of the tasks are randomly generated.
+The container data is crawled from DockerHub [52], including 155 of the most commonly used images, with image sizes ranging from 1.84 MB to 2.03 GB.